melvilgit/Trie-DataStructure/README.md

 # Trie-DataStructure
-Trie Datastructure Implementation in python along with  autocomplete and search functionality
+Trie Datastructure Implementation in python along with  autocomplete and search functionality.Only the leaf nodes stores leaf flag.
+Other nodes don't stores anything.

                              *
                          a /  \s